DAOcc: 3D Object Detection Assisted Multi-Sensor Fusion for 3D Occupancy Prediction: Experiments

 \subsection{Ablation Studies}

-Ablation studies are conducted on the validation set of Occ3D-nuScenes, with the camera visible mask being used during training.
+Ablation studies are conducted on the validation set of Occ3D-nuScenes and Occ3D-Waymo, with the camera visible mask being used during training.
 Unless otherwise specified, all experiments presented in this section are trained for 15 epochs without employing CBGS~\cite{zhu2019class}.